top of page

 Numerous pharmaceutical agents prevented and even reversed T1DM in NOD mice, yet, these successes were not replicated in clinical trials.
 Although some interventions allowed to delay the onset or progression of disease in certain subsets of patients, none have resulted in a cure.

-In some cases, therapies approved in preclinical trials have even worsened patients' condition.
+In some cases, therapies approved in preclinical trials have even worsened the condition in T1DM patients.
 One such example is the rapamycin/interleukin-2 combination treatment.
-Effective in treating T1DM in NOD mice, administration of rapamycin/interleukin-2 in clinical trials resulted in deterioration of beta cells function in patients Long et al., Diabetes, Aug 2012.
+Effective in treating T1DM in NOD mice, administration of rapamycin/interleukin-2 in clinical trials resulted in deterioration of beta cells function in patients 42

-In conclusion, prevention and treatment of T1DM remain suboptimal, with large inter-individual variations in responses to treatments.
-In clinical trials for antithymocyte globulin, for instance, half of participants with stage 2 T1DM remained diabetes-free for up to four years, while the other half progressed to stage 3 within two months Foster et al., Diab.
-Care, Dec 2023.
+To date, prevention and treatment of T1DM remain suboptimal, with large inter-individual variations in responses to treatments.
+In clinical trials for antithymocyte globulin, for instance, half of participants with stage 2 T1DM remained diabetes-free for up to four years, while the other half progressed to stage 3 T1DM within two months 101.

 Ethical validity - How well do animal experiments align with human ethical principles?